gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

         # Only valid for the backpressure strategy.
         #  default: 20%
         max_in_flight: 10-100%
-        # alert_after specifies the duration after which a cluster alert will be set if the rollout has
+        # alert_after specifies the duration after which a cluster alert will be set if the group update has
         # not completed.
         #  default: 4
         alert_after_hours: 1-8